xma711/notebook/iot/wsn/differences_WSN_MANET_WMN/README.md

 To make things clear, the concepts are summarized as below:

-	- WSN: fixed wireless sensor network. must have sensors. boards can be both powerful (like BBB, raspberry pi) or not powerful (like Arduino). they can be solar powered or mains-powered. the routing protocols needed are less required to handle mobility.
+	- WSN: fixed wireless sensor network. must have sensors.
+		Boards can be both powerful (like BBB, raspberry pi) or not powerful (like Arduino).
+		They can be solar powered or mains-powered.
+		The routing protocols needed are less required to handle mobility.

-	- MANET: mobile ad hoc network. topology is changing. routing is the main issue. there can be a mobile ad hoc wireless sensor network, and then it will be considered as a combination of MANET and WSN. the routing protocols need to handle mobility, like AODV, DSR, DSDV etc.
+	- MANET: mobile ad hoc network. topology is changing. routing is the main issue.
+		There can be a mobile ad hoc wireless sensor network, and then it will be considered as a combination of MANET and WSN.
+		The routing protocols need to handle mobility, like AODV, DSR, DSDV etc.

-	- Wireless mesh network: simply an extension of internet; like WiFi APs without the cables (WMN Routers). it is relatively high-speed network, and is close to human daily usages. there can be WMN clients (an end terminal itself that provides applications) that cannot provide network to others but they can mesh among themselves as well as the WMN Routers. the routing protocols need to handle mobility, e.g. 802.11s-draft, AODV..
+	- Wireless mesh network: simply an extension of internet; Like WiFi APs without the cables (WMN Routers). it is relatively high-speed network, and is close to human daily usages.
+		There can be WMN clients (an end terminal itself that provides applications) that cannot provide network to others But they can mesh among themselves as well as the WMN Routers.
+		The routing protocols need to handle mobility, e.g. 802.11s-draft, AODV..
-		there could be new MAC protocols to allows WMN routers to have higher bandwidth (CSMA based have some limits)
+		There could be new MAC protocols to allows WMN routers to have higher bandwidth (CSMA based have some limits)

-see below for more detailed comparisons.
+See below for more detailed comparisons.

 Differences among WSN, MANET and wireless sensor networks
 ----------------------------------------------------------